UA-NASA-Robotics/Roobot-Over-IP/ROS/InterfaceReadMe.md

   - [Go to Position ACT](#go-to-position-act)
   - [Go to Relative Position ACT](#go-to-relative-position-act)

-### Position MSG
+### State MSG

-The position message is a topic that reports the current position of the actuator module.
-The position is a LinearMeasurement message, and the units are determined by the PositionUnits parameter in the Actuator module.
+The state message is a topic that reports the state of the actuator module.
+The state includes the position and velocity of the actuator module in percent of total range and percent per second respectively.

 Structure:

-- float `magnitude` - The magnitude of the position.
-- uint8 `unit` - The units of the position as an index into the constant units array.
+- float `position` - The percentage of the actuator module's range that the actuator is currently at.
-- string[] `units` - An array of possible units for the position.

-This topic is updated as often as the maintain state loop is run.
-See the Base.h for the sleep time of the maintain state loop.

-### Velocity MSG

-The velocity message is a topic that reports the current velocity of the actuator module.
-The velocity is a LinearMeasurement message, and the units are determined by the VelocityUnits parameter in the Actuator module.

-Structure:

-- float `magnitude` - The magnitude of the velocity.
+- float `velocity` - The velocity of the actuator module in percent per second.
-- uint8 `unit` - The units of the velocity as an index into the constant units array.
-- string[] `units` - An array of possible units for the velocity.

 This topic is updated as often as the maintain state loop is run.
 See the Base.h for the sleep time of the maintain state loop.